import tensorflow as tf

 param_dim : int, optional

-Number of parameters (default is 0).
+Number of parameters (mu).
+Default is 0.

-feature_libraries : list, optional
+feature_libraries : list of BaseLibrary, optional

-param_feature_libraries : list, optional
+param_feature_libraries : list of BaseLibrary, optional

 second_order : bool, optional